How Woodcot Primary Doubled Their SATs ARE % in One Year

 They could focus on unpicking the question and answering it, rather than trying to remember ‘how’ to do the calculation required (which was particularly powerful for those children with SEN resulting in working memory issues).

 As the weeks passed, their scores went up and up.
-The majority of the class were scoring well above 30 in our practice KS2 SATs Papers and many were getting full marks.
+The majority of the class were scoring well above 30 in our free sats papers and many were getting full marks.
 The biggest change though, was to their confidence – they were happy to tackle anything I threw at them.

 This focus on regular arithmetic was so successful that we have adapted the approach across all year groups for this year.